millendu/GeoSpark-GeoSpatial-Operations/README.md

 Implemented geospatial operations in Scala using Hadoop and Apache Spark technologies.
 Tested on yarn clusters using resilient distributed datasets on Scala shell in Spark on top of HDFS with large clustered datasets.
-GeoSPatial operations include KNN query,Spatial Range query and Spatial Join query
+GeoSPatial operations include KNN query,Spatial Range query and Spatial Join query The cluster was running 3 nodes in Hadoop and Spark